-Did you know you can reduce your risk of cancer by eating a nutritious diet?
-Research shows that as many as one-third of all cancer deaths are linked to lifestyle behaviors including diet and physical activity.
+Did you know you can help to reduce your risk of certain cancers by following a healthful lifestyle?
+Research shows that many cancers are linked to lifestyle behaviors including unhealthy eating patterns and a lack of physical activity.

-Reduce your intake of foods with added sugars and solid fats that provide a lot of calories but few nutrients.
-These foods include: sugar-sweetened beverages, processed snack foods and desserts.
-Calories add up fast with these sorts of calorie-dense foods, which can lead to weight gain and leaves little room for more healthful, cancer-preventive foods.
+Limit your intake of foods with added sugars and solid fats that provide a lot of calories but few nutrients.
+These foods include: sugar-sweetened beverages, highly processed snack foods and desserts.
+Calories add up fast with these sorts of calorie-dense foods, which may lead to weight gain and leave little room for more healthful, cancer-preventive foods.

-Tip #3: Eat Vegetables, Fruits, Whole Grains and Legumes
+Tip #3: Include Vegetables, Fruits and Whole Grains

-Eating plenty of whole plant foods is linked with a lower risk of lung, oral, esophageal, stomach and colon cancer.
-At this point, it's not clear which components in vegetables and fruits are most protective against cancer.
-So enjoy a variety of whole foods naturally-rich in nutrients.
+Nonstarchy vegetables, whole fruits and whole grains are linked with a lower cancer risk.
+It's not clear which components in vegetables and fruits are most protective against cancer.
+So enjoy a variety of these foods as they are often rich sources of a variety of nutrients.
 Fill half your plate with vegetables and fruits, and make at least half your grains whole grains.

-Some studies suggest a link between colon cancer and eating large amounts of red meat.
-This is especially true for processed meat such as ham, bacon and hot dogs.
-Your best bet is to enjoy animal protein in moderation.
-Enjoy a small portion of meat and fill the rest of your plate with whole grains and vegetables.
+Some studies suggest a link between colon and other types of cancer and red meat intake.
+This is especially true for processed meats such as ham, bacon and hot dogs.
+If you eat these foods, choose them in moderation.
+Enjoy a small portion of meat and fill the rest of your plate with vegetables, fruits and whole grains.

 Tip #5: Focus on Plant Proteins

-Beans and lentils are nutritious and affordable sources of protein and dietary fiber.
-Nutrient-dense plant-based proteins also include tofu and tempeh.
+Beans and lentils are sources of protein, dietary fiber, iron, potassium and other necessary nutrients.
+Other nutrient-dense plant-based proteins include tofu and tempeh.
 Eating more plant protein than animal protein is associated with a lower risk of many types of cancers.

-Evidence suggests all types of alcoholic drinks may increase your risk of a number of cancers, including cancer of the mouth, pharynx, larynx, esophagus, liver, breast, colon and rectum.
-It's unclear exactly how alcohol affects cancer risk.
-It is considered more harmful when combined with smoking.
-If consumed at all, limit alcoholic drinks to no more than one drink daily for women and two for men.
+Alcohol consumption is considered to be a major modifiable risk factor for cancer.
+Even a moderate amount of alcohol may increase your risk of some types of cancer.
+If you are of legal drinking age and choose to drink, limit alcoholic beverages to no more than one drink per day for women and no more than two drinks per day for men.
 (A serving of alcohol is considered 1½ fluid ounces of hard liquor, 5 fluid ounces of wine or 12 fluid ounces of beer.)

-Whole foods are your best bet for reducing cancer risk.
 Research suggests the nutrients found naturally in foods offers a protective effect.
 The same findings do not appear to be true for supplements.
-Thus, the best sources of nutrients for cancer prevention are nutrient-rich whole foods and healthful beverages.
+Choose nutrient-rich, whole foods and beverages as the best source of nutrients for cancer prevention.
 Talk to your health care provider before taking any supplements.

 For more tips on reducing your risk or managing diseases through nutrition, consult a registered dietitian nutritionist in your area.